Support Us : rdrs@rdrsbangladesh.com

 Revolving Loan Fund (RLF)

-The Revolving Loan Fund (RLF) is one of the most important elements to carry out the microfinance operation.
-RDRS RLF consists of different sources of loans like Member’s Savings, PKSF, Commercial Bank, Capital Fund etc. RDRS RLF is given below as June 2023
+The Revolving Loan Fund (RLF) is one of the most important elements of the microfinance operation.
+RDRS RLF consists of different sources of long and short-term loans and RDRS equity.
+A glimpse of RDRS RLF is given below: (as of June 2024)

 Amount (BDT in Million)